BAYKO Retail Cabinets

 Four tray Cabinet with deep hinged lid - this Cabinet came from Antwerp

-There are two further points of interest which can be gleaned by comparing the two images in this section : -
+There are two further points of differentiation in styles of Type 1 Cabinets which can be gleaned by comparing the two images of Cabinets shown in this section : -

-The early style has drawers printed in blue on white paper...
+The early style [above, left] has labels on the drawers printed in blue on white paper…

-...the later style is printed in black on cream.
+…the later style [right] is printed in black ink on cream paper.

-The early style has a price list for Rods inset in the bottom centre of both the pop-up lid and the back of the Cabinet.
+The early style has a price list for Rods inset in the bottom centre of both the pop-up lid and the display sheet on the back of the Cabinet…

-...the later style does not, but displays a larger range of parts.
+…the later style does not, and also displays a larger range of parts.

 Four drawer cardboard Cabinet with shallow hinged lid.

-Type 2 : - The next type also had the 4-drawer idea, but replaced the hollow shell format with a structure more reminiscent of a small filing cabinet, but with the top surface still produced as a hinged lid, this time much more shallow than above.
+Type 2 : - The next type also had the 4-drawer idea, but replaced the hollow shell format with a structure more reminiscent of a small filing cabinet, but with the top surface still produced as a hinged lid, this time much more shallow than Type 1.

-Access to the top tray was clearly still easy, but the other drawers had to slide in and out - more convenient for shopkeepers with space restrictions - but they would have been vulnerable to damage under the strain of continuously sliding in and out.
+Access to the top tray was clearly still easy, but the other drawers/trays had to slide in and out - more convenient for shopkeepers with space restrictions - but they would have been vulnerable to damage under the strain of continually sliding in and out.

-The individual drawers also had little cloth tabs, like the one you can see in the picture, to help slide the drawer out.
+The individual drawers also had little cloth tabs, actually loops, like the one you can see in the picture [left], to help slide the drawer out.

-The shallow lid seems to have been a particular weakness and every one of this type of cabinet which I have seen has a damaged lid.
+The shallow lid seems to have been a particular weakness and every one of this type of cabinet that I have seen has a damaged lid.

 The hinged flap, which falls forward to the front of the Cabinet, should have a printed sheet with helpful information for the retailer similar to the Type 1 arrangement above.